siran/writing/posts/Defining Electromagnetic Fields from Continuity and Divergence-Free Structure.md

 A recurring conceptual objection is:

-If electromagnetic energy is taken as the fundamental object, and energy density is a scalar field, how do the vector fields $\mathbf{E}$ and
+If electromagnetic energy is taken as primary, and energy density is a scalar field, how do vector fields such as $\mathbf{E}$ and $\mathbf{B}$ arise?
-$\mathbf{B}$ arise?

-The objection is valid if one assumes the map
+The objection is valid if one assumes that vectors must be extracted directly from a single scalar configuration.
+They cannot.

-scalar $\to$ vectors

-should be direct and instantaneous.

-It is not.
+A single scalar field does not define flow.
+Flow is defined by the **relation between scalar configurations at different times under continuity**.

+This distinction is central and non-negotiable.

 The correct ordering is:

-- scalar energy density $u(\mathbf{x},t)$ is an observable of a process,
+- a scalar energy density $u(\mathbf{x},t)$ is an observable of a process,
-- the process is constrained by continuity,
-- continuity forces transport,
+- continuity relates changes of that observable across time,
-- transport forces directional structure,
-- directional, divergence-free transport locally forces circulation,
-- circulation admits a minimal vector description.
+- the relation between two scalar configurations requires directional transport,
+- directional transport is necessarily described in vectorial language.

+Thus, vectors do not arise from scalars by inspection.
+They arise from **change under constraint**.

-This document makes that chain explicit and states exactly what can be derived from continuity and divergence-free structure.
+This document makes that chain explicit and states precisely what can be reconstructed from energy density and energy flow alone.

 ## Assumptions